okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 After Vue starts up, and scans the `app` div for code, it will start replacing any variables it finds with the related `data` objects you've defined.

-If you open the Javascript console in your browser, and attempt to modify the message value like so:
+If you open the JavaScript console in your browser, and attempt to modify the message value like so:

 ```javascript